-Hereafter, I went on to spend nine weeks each in South Africa, the United States, and the People's Republic of China, where I conducted ethnographic fieldwork at the Nan Hua Temple, Hsi Lai Temple, Da Jue Temple, and other temples, practice centers, and facilities of Fo Guang Shan.
+I have spent five months at Fo Guang Shan temples, practice centers, and facilities in Taiwan.
+Hereafter, I went on to spend each nine weeks in South Africa, the United States, and the People's Republic of China, where I have conducted ethnographic fieldwork at the Nan Hua Temple, Hsi Lai Temple, Dajue Temple and other temples, practice centers, and facilities of Fo Guang Shan.

 By placing the study of Fo Guang Shan within a global framework, the seemingly simple question posted at the beginning of this paper ("What are we talking about when we are speaking of modern Buddhism?"), suddenly becomes more complicated.
-The first problem arises when we consider the question in regard to time.
+The first problem arises, when we consider the question in regard to time.
 When we talk about modern Chinese Buddhism, do we thereby refer to the period that in the Chinese language is called jindai 近代, the period after the Opium War?
 Or, do we mean the Republican era, beginning with 1911?
 What about the decades after 1949, when Venerable Master Hsing Yun and many other monastics from the mainland translocated to Taiwan?
 What about today, what is sometimes called the contemporary period?
-At first glance, by situating the question of time within the context of space, or a certain bounded locality such as the nation-state, the answer seems simple: modern is what has emerged during the last hundred or so years through a critical examination of the past.
+On a first glance, by situating the question of time within the context of space, or a certain bounded locality such as the nation-state, the answer seems simple: modern is what has emerged during the last hundred or so years through a critical examination of the past.
 What happens today, is then just the contemporary actualization of the modern.
 According to this rationale, when we study the history of Buddhism in China and Taiwan, Fo Guang Shan would be the contemporary actualization of Republican era Humanistic Buddhism that has emerged as a critical response to the Chinese Buddhist tradition.
 So far, that seems correct.

 The problem arises if we expand our research on Fo Guang Shan to its overseas temples.
 Fo Guang Shan temples and practice centers are of course not only located in Taiwan, but the order has expanded over significant parts of the globe.
 If we take up a book that places Humanistic Buddhism within the context of Chinese history, we will most definitely find a lot of information about its contributions to the modernization of Chinese Buddhism.
 Yet if we read studies on American Buddhism, the term modern Buddhism is almost exclusively used for Buddhism as it is practiced by Buddhists of European descent.
 In these studies, "modern" Buddhism as practiced by (mostly) white Westerners is then often juxtaposed with a supposedly "traditional" Buddhism practiced by Americans of Asian descent.
-Other terms that come up for the Buddhism practiced by

-Asian Americans are "ethnic Buddhism," "cultural Buddhism," and "baggage Buddhism."
+Other terms that come up for the Buddhism practiced by Asian Americans are "ethnic Buddhism," "cultural Buddhism," and "baggage Buddhism."